Best for Blogging

 You can add third party plugins and themes to widen your site’s features.
 It also comes with a list of features to support your business and make your site stand out.

 Generally, we don’t recommend WordPress.com for business sites.
-If you’re unsure which builder to create your site on, you can check out our comparison chart of the best website builders for businesses.
+If you’re unsure which builder to create your site on, you can check out our comparison chart of the best website builders for small businesses.

 WordPress.com does have an ecommerce feature, but you need the $300 a year Business plan to access it.